kevinolega/callcentertrainingtips/_posts/2016-10-28-thirty-one.md

 That's why I'm doing this.

-As a form of giving back for everything I have received.
+As a form of giving back for everything, I have received.